 HEAL

-Healing is at the heart of Engage Now Africa.
-Providing access to our health posts, maternal clinics, medical services, and clean water saves and improves lives.
+Healing is at the heart of ENA.
+Our public health programs enable vulnerable individuals access to health posts, maternal clinics, medical services, and clean water.

-We work with ministries of health and professional staff in-country, with hospitals, and other healthcare providers to ensure access to basic health services, life-saving surgeries, and major medical care as needed.
+We work with ministries of health, medical practitioners, hospitals, and other critical healthcare providers to ensure access to essential health services, life-saving surgeries, and other services as needed.

 LIVES IMPACTED THROUGH HEAL INITIATIVES